polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 > If you're inserting keys with the UI, you must connect the UI to the second node's WebSocket
 > endpoint before inserting the second node's keys.

+> Block finalization can only happen if more than two-thirds of the validators have added their Aura
+> and GRANDPA keys to their keystores.
+Since this network was configured with two validators (in the
+> chain spec), block finalization can occur after the second node has added its keys (i.e. 50% < 66% <
+> 100%).

 > Reminder: All validators must be using identical chain specifications in order to peer.
 You should
 > see the same genesis block and state root hashes.

 You will notice that even after you add the keys for the second node no block finalization has happened (**`finalized #0 (0x60b2…88ec)`**).
-Substrate nodes require a restart after inserting a grandpa key.
+Substrate nodes require a restart after inserting a GRANDPA key.
 Kill your nodes and restart them with the same commands you used previously.
 Now blocks should be finalized.

 ```